kamstrup/fn/README.md

 Any error encountered via `sq.First()` or `seq.Reduce()` are reported via opts.

 ## The slice Package
-Fn includes a minimal sub-library called 'slice' that works directly on standard Go slices and maps and does not use seqs at all.
+Fn includes a package called 'slice' that works directly on standard Go slices and maps and does not use seqs at all.
 The functions in 'slice' are intended for doing one-shot conversions and mapping elements 1-1.